jhipster/generator-jhipster-react-native/docs/social-login.md

-## Social Login (ALPHA Instructions)
+## Social Login

 There are several steps needed to enable social login in an Ignite JHipster project.
 First of all, this guide expects your JHipster backend to already be configured with the Social Login option (chosen during generation).

-In your JHipster backend:
+### In your JHipster backend

+- Set a custom repository and version for spring-social-facebook due to a bug in API versions v2.8+
-- pom.xml
+  - In your pom.xml:
 ```
     # specific version and repository due to spring-social-facebook bug
     <repositories>